hoddmimes/TxModel/README.md

 Even disk writes that go to disk-backed cache memory are **generally more expensive** than **zero-copy TCP/IP writes**, where data is offloaded directly through the NIC stack.
 As an alternative, the system could **stream transactions to a backup log server**, solely for durability purposes.
 This would reduce the risk window of data loss, as the data would be replicated to a secondary system before being acknowledged.

-when running a test in the distributed environment with the client and primary server on different hosts, the latency and throughput significantly improved
+when running a test in the distributed environment with the client and primary server on different hosts, the latency and throughput significantly improved.

+_However still suffering from a slow tcp/ip stack when client interacts with the server._

 **Client end-to-end**
 `Tx count: 3000000